 Citala is a town of Mayan origin, it is located in the department of Chalatenango near the border with Honduras.
 The town located at an altitude of about 715 meters above sea level enjoys a fantastic colder climate.
 Citala is an impressive beautiful natural viewpoint located high in the mountains that produce great handicrafts.

-6- San Sebastian
+6- San Sebastian.

 A beautiful town of San Sebastian is famous for its textiles that focuses on the art of looms.
 The handicrafts of San Sebastian are unique that you will not be able to find them anywhere else in the country.
 Working on looms has become a way of life for many of those who live in this beautiful town.

-About the towns in the handicrafts route El Salvador.
+The handicrafts route in El Salvador.

 El Salvador handicrafts.